Denolle-Lab/CSBP/README.md

 # CSBP
  Matlab code of the Compressive Sensing BackProjection for earthquake source imaging.

 **Compressive Sensing BackProjection (CSBP) is a high resolution backprojection method in frequency domain.
 It seeks for the sparse representation for the backprojection image using L1-norm inversion method.
-The details about the method can be found in the following papers:**
+The details about the method can be found in the following papers, please cite them if you are using this code for your research.**

 *Yao, Huajian, et al. "Compressive sensing of the Tohoku‐Oki Mw 9.0 earthquake: Frequency‐dependent rupture modes."
 Geophysical Research Letters 38.20 (2011).*